 And the next day… after brunch (more Champagne), there was another reception (this time at the White House) in the afternoon (with even more Champagne .. hic!).
 And food, including a White House made entirely of white chocolate (see below) – although the staff told me it wasn’t to be eaten.
 See, it has little rooms in it, with lights on!

-And then the President introduced the honorees in a separate room, which was televised in our room, the room with all the food (and Glenn CLose) and — hicshh! – Champagne in it.
-And also coconut cake, which is my favorite and when I told Jimmy Heath that I wasn’t supposed to eat it (cholesterol) he said nor was he, but was my doctor there, and when I said not, he said “Nor is mine!”
+And then the President introduced the honorees in a separate room, which was televised in our room, the room with all the food (and Glenn Close) and the Chashmupagnshpaygne— hicshh!
+And also coconut cake, which is my favorite and when I told Jimmy Heath that I wasn’t supposed to eat it (cholesterol) he said nor was he, but was my doctor here, and when I said not, he said “Nor is mine!”
 And so we chowed down.
 And then . . . (drum roll) . . .

 . . . suitably liquored up, we were taken to meet the Obamas.
 President Obama looked a bit tired, poor thing.
 But she.
 She is ohmygoodnessagoddess!
 And whereas he was … well, looking a bit tired, poor thing, she … she was acting like it was her absolute most favorite thing in the world to stand and shake hands with 200+ people — especially YOU.